top of page

 4. Document Dependencies: Note which tables your macro depends on

 Remember, SQL Macros are about making your code both maintainable AND performant.
-They're a powerful tool when you need to create standardized ways of analyzing your data.
+They're a nice tool when you need to create standardized ways of analyzing your data.

 Heres the documentation to learn more: SQL Macros in the Oracle Database